-Best January 2021 traditions in Scotland
+Best January traditions in Scotland

-best january 2021 traditions in scotland
+best january traditions in scotland

-• firstly tradition dictates that the first-footer should be a tall, dark-haired man as in some places women or fair-haired men are considered deeply unlucky.
+• firstly, tradition dictates that the first footer should be a tall, dark-haired man as in some places, women or fair-haired men are considered deeply unlucky.
 The common belief is that blond strangers on your doorstep originally meant Viking invaders.

 • secondly the first-footer does not enter the house empty-handed – first-footers who do arrive empty-handed will bring bad luck with them.

-• thirdly the first footer should bring a selection of gifts which can include a silver coin; shortbread or a black bun; salt; coal; and a drink, usually whisky.
+• thirdly, the first footer should bring a selection of gifts which can include a silver coin, shortbread or a black bun, salt, coal, and a drink, usually whisky.
 These gifts represent prosperity, food, flavour, warmth for the house, and good cheer – the whisky is used to toast the new year.

-Of course many parts of the World have their own traditions for example eating Black Eyed Peas in the Southern States for New Year.
+Of course, many parts of the World have their own traditions, for example, eating Black Eyed Peas in the Southern States for New Year.
 I imagine many of us will be hoping we have made our own luck and have our fingers crossed for Covid 19 vaccine roll out.

-However it makes you think how all these traditions came about – would you have associated a tall, dark haired man welcomed for not being a Viking raider?
+However, it makes you think how all these traditions came about – would you have associated a tall, dark-haired man welcomed for not being a Viking raider?

-More of the Best January 2021 Traditions in Scotland
+More of the Best January Traditions in Scotland

-Another Scottish tradition is eating Steak Pie for ritual Ne’erday dinner.
+Another Scottish tradition is eating Steak Pie for a ritual Ne’erday dinner.
 Partly due to Hogmanay being so widely and enthusiastically celebrated!
-Plus the fact that New Year’s Day only became a Bank Holiday in Scotland in 1971 meant that people would have traditionally been working with little time to cook so it became easy to purchase a Steak Pie from the local butcher.
+Plus, the fact that New Year’s Day only became a Bank Holiday in Scotland in 1971 meant that people would have traditionally been working with little time to cook, so it became easy to purchase a Steak Pie from the local butcher.
 Traditionally this pie should be circular to show the blending of one year to the next – perhaps this is a good year to go for a different shape.

 St Ninians Beach